nodejs/node/doc/api/n-api.md

 Returns `napi_ok` if the API succeeded.

 If still valid, this API returns the `napi_value` representing the JavaScript Object associated with the `napi_ref`.
-Otherise, result will be NULL.
+Otherwise, result will be NULL.

 ## Module registration